Completed Space Science Missions

 RHODIUM MICROGRAVITY MYCELIUM

-This investigation could provide a better understanding of how microgravity affects mushroom growth, supporting development of fungi grown during flight as a food source on future missions.
-Results from this study may improve production methods and identify new species of mushrooms as sources of nutrition and other uses on Earth.
+This investigation could provide a better understanding of how microgravity affects mushroom growth, supporting the development of fungi as a food source on future missions.
+Results may improve production methods and identify new mushroom species for nutrition and other uses on Earth.

 MISSION TAGS: #SpaceBotany #MicrogravityMycelium #SYSIC2023 #Swinburne #BusinessofScience